BrianP8701/swarmstar/journal.md

 the retriever starts from the root of the memory space. it chooses the next node to go to. then the navigation_type of that node tells it what to do next. it might still be a folder so it passes it to the same router node. or it might be an index that requires a different rag method.
 Or a sql table that uses a specific sql method. the navigation_type tag at each node tells the retriever how to navigate the space.
 And the data on the bottom? is that in the memory space?

 ### Swarm object
 The swarm object takes the memory and action space.
-It takes the executor.
-(Upload and retriever's have their actions in the action space)
+It configures the stage, core agents etc.
-The swarm id gets passed around as a uuid along any instantiation of itself
+The swarm id gets passed around as a uuid along any instantiation of itself.
+The swarm id is the only thing that gets passed around.

 ### Running the swarm?
 Running the swarm consists of making a swarm object. u get ur swarm id. then you simply make pass a goal to the action router to the executor and let the executor do its thing.
-It will autonomously pursue the goal
+It will begin the process to autonomously pursue the goal- ofc stopping for user input when requirements arent clear or if it needs help

 The key - this is why im building agi.
 You chatgpt ur api is so powerful. it will be able to be used within those action scripts.
 And there will be an action script - to create other actions.
 As ai models become better i integrate them. an indivdual model with its inference is a tool. within my system its an autonomous goal fullfiller. not just a tool but something that can replace humans and surpass them.

 im in the void and i dont care. u reach inner peace when u realize what ur doing is right. nothing else matters in the entire world other than building this.

+### Configuration process?
+#### What they see
+create your swarm object on your propietary data
+1. Add your OpenAI API key and frontend URL
+3. Define file storage and retrieval operations
+4. Add your propietary data along with the operations to retrieve them
+5. Add custom actions
+6. run an optimization over memory space ? optional

+You now have a swarm object connected to all your data with your custom actions.
+You can run an instance of your customized swarm with a goal.
+7. run swarm

+what actually happens in the back:
+1. Add OpenAI API key and frontend URL to swarm object
+2. Copy default action space from package.
+Add file storage actions into action space and save action space using users chosen file storage method.
+3. Add users data to memory space representation and save memory space
+2. add actions to action space and save back
+3. organize or add metadata if user didnt
+4. add actions to action space
+5. save

+The swarm object holds... holds what? i guess by default the swarm has a default memory and action space. but if you configure yours differently you'll copy and the swarm object will hold the new spaces, or references to them. and everytime you instantiate an instance of a swarm you get a further copy of that.

+think about the interaction between the backend and frontend.

+the swarm object, node objects will remain in the backend.

+the frontend will only be taking a few things:
+    - representation of memory and action space leaving out some metadata
+    - some metrics about the instance of the swarm
+    - a representation of state and history of the swarm
+    - a list of the agents in conversation
+    - message replies from user conversational agents

+the backend will only be taking a few things from the frontend:
+    - the username and password of the user
+    - the swarm id
+    - the goal string
+    - requests for data it wants
+    - user responses and file uploads

+you create and configure a swarm object. a swarm object contains the memory space and action space (i understand when these spaces become larger it will become unmanagable. but for now). it also contains the openai api key.

+Your file storage set up automatically as you configure.
+{
+    swarm_object: ___,
+    swarm_instance_1: {
+        swarm_object: ___,
+        goal: ""
+    },
+    ...
+}

+the package ought to be different seperate from te cloud provider remember.

+you pass a node blueprint and action to the swarm. the swarm returns nodeblueprints and actions and a report.

+okay NOW. now we are genuinely done with planning. i can actually start coding now.